Schuljahr in York

-English is a very easy language to speak compared to many other languages but it is very hard to write to a level which is necessary for A levels.
-Remember the German language has approximately five thousand words but English has approximately fifteen thousand words so extending your vocabulary is important and necessary.
-Speaking the English language is never a problem for German students but writing essays requires more effort and aptitude particularly in the construction of essays in exam conditions.
+English is a very easy language to speak compared to many other languages, but it is very hard to write to the level which is necessary for A levels.
+Remember the German language has approximately five thousand words, but English has approximately fifteen thousand words, so extending your vocabulary is important and necessary.
+Speaking the English language is never a problem for German students, but writing essays requires more effort and aptitude, particularly in the construction of essays in exam conditions.

 Consequently, we prefer German students to have a German Report Grade of 1 or 2 in English in the last report that they send to us as part of the application.
-We do accept students with a Grade 3 but we have found students who have this grade can struggle in their studies.
-If this happens, the student becomes overwhelmed and quickly falls behind and it can result in returning to Germany as they have not been able to study at a level to at least achieve a Grade E in their respective A levels.
+We do accept students with a Grade 3, but we have found students who have this grade can struggle in their studies.
+If this happens, the student becomes overwhelmed and quickly falls behind and it can result in the student returning to Germany, as they have not been able to study at a level to at least achieve a Grade E in their respective A levels.

 We have over 70 applications each year and we usually make unconditional offers to 15-20 students.
-So, your application needs to be as good as it can be and, as you can no doubt appreciate, your English Report grade is an important criteria for Huntington School.
+So, your application needs to be as good as it can be and as you can no doubt appreciate, your English Report grade is an important criterion for Huntington School.

 Q: Can I change my courses if I think I have made a mistake in my application?